-Learn how to get rid of fire blight organically without resorting to harmful chemicals.
+Learn how to identify and get rid of fire blight using these proven, organic and natural treatments.

 Named for the scorched appearance of infected leaves, fire blight is a destructive bacterial disease (Erwinia amylovora) found on apples, pears and other members of the rose family.
 The disease enters the tree at the tips of the branches and then travels down the stems causing dieback.
 It attacks soft new growth first, so you would notice dieback at the top of the plant.